Dathasai1234/Personal-Notes/Networking/Presentation-2/Introduction to NAT.md

 | ---- | ---- |
 | ![[Pasted image 20240108134056.png]] | ![[Pasted image 20240108134118.png]] |

+- #Static_NAT — permanent one-to-one mapping usually between a public and private IP address.
+Used for servers which must accept incoming connections.
+- #Dynamic_NAT — uses a pool of public addresses which are given out on an as needed first come first served basis.
+Usually used for internal hosts which need to connect to the Internet but do not accept incoming connections.
+- #PAT (Port Address Translation) — allows the same public IP address to be reused.

 Network Address Translation is a method of remapping one IP space into another during transit across a routing device, incidentally this is what saved the world from running out of IP addresses.